andersao/l5-repository/README.md

 }
 ```

-Done , done that your repository will be cached , and the repository cache is cleared whenever an item is created , modified or deleted .
+Done , done that your repository will be cached , and the repository cache is cleared whenever an item is created, modified or deleted.

 #### Cache Config